Dietitian-Approved Tips To Spot The False Claims of Fad Diets

 Detoxification is a term we hear regularly.
 Detoxing is based on a popular but unfounded belief that harmful toxins regularly build up in our bodies and need to be removed through some remedy.
 Some diets or supplements promise to flush toxins out of our system.
 In truth, our kidneys and liver do a fine job of eliminating toxins.
 Our body doesn’t need a special diet or supplement to remove toxins.
 So-called detoxifying supplements may seem like they are working, but that’s because they act as laxatives and therefore cause water loss.

 Cultivating nutritious eating habits

-“I’ve had clients try fad diets,” says Amy.
-“I’m not going to discourage someone if they really want to try a popular diet.
-However, I think it’s important to be realistic.
+We’ve had clients try fad diets, we’re not going to discourage someone if they really want to try a popular diet.
+However, we think it’s important to be realistic.
 Understand which diet promises are overblown, and be aware of nutritional deficits in restrictive diets.
 For the most part, the problem with fad diets is that their restrictions make them unsustainable.
 You can’t—and shouldn’t—eat coffee and green beans for the rest of your life.
-The most successful approach to good eating and weight loss is to incorporate nutritious, sustainable foods into your everyday eating habits.”
+The most successful approach to good eating and weight loss is to incorporate nutritious, sustainable foods into your everyday eating habits.